scribe-security/docs/docs/platforms/overview.md

 The option `--valint.predicate-type` sets the evidence predicate type, with an empty string as the default.

-The option `--valint.attest` specifies the type of evidence attest, defaulting to "x509-env".
+The option `--valint.attest` specifies the type of evidence signing mechanism to use, defaulting to "x509-env".

 The option `--valint.disable-evidence-cache` disables the caching of evidence, enhancing privacy or security concerns.